 ARA programs and ESs must post a dated, daily menu; quantities are not required.

-Centers must post a dated, daily menu with serving sizes per age group for every meal and snack claimed (ARA programs and ESs are exempt).
+Centers must post a dated, daily menu with serving sizes per age group for every meal and snack claimed (DCH providers, ARA programs, and ESs are exempt).
 Centers are no longer required to complete menu production records (MPR), effective October 1, 2020; they are optional.

 The requirement for menus with serving sizes can be met by maintaining one of the documents listed below.